|Monthly Tech-Tip |

-The home-made kiln shelf (left) was fired it at cone 10.
-It is half the weight (and thickness) of the cordierite one (but remember that it does not have the thermal shock resistance of cordierite).
-It is made from a body consisting of 96.25% calcined alumina and 3.75% Veegum.
-It rolls out nicely and dries perfectly flat over about three days.
-But the Veegum does not give up its water easily.
-I cut it 1/4" larger than the other and it has fired to the same size; this body has incredibly low shrinkage.
+This homemade kiln shelf (left) for our test kiln was fired at cone 10.
+This is a third the weight (and thickness) of the cordierite one on the right.
+However it does not have the thermal shock resistance of cordierite, uneven heatup can crack it.
+It is made from a body I slurry up consisting of 96.25% calcined alumina and 3.75% Veegum.
+It rolls out nicely and dries flat between pieces of plasterboard, taking about three days (if you try this and the body is not plastic then your alumina is not fine enough or you did not blender mix the slurry well enough).
+Alumina produces a lighter shelf than Zircopax and shrinks much less than refractory bodies we have tried (e.g. L4543), I cut the slab only 1/4" larger and it has fired to the same size.

 ConeArt 119D Cone 10 110v Test Kiln